We have it wrong. Well, actually, we have it backwards.

-We have it wrong.
-Well, actually, we have it backwards.
-What we’ve traditionally assumed about key traits for successful leadership in organizations- and implicitly and explicitly valued- is only part of the story.
 For decades, organizations have celebrated the analytical skills of their leaders.
-As a legacy of the industrial economy and the scientific method of management we have heralded and rewarded analytical and problem solving skills as key leadership attributes.
-Indeed, most of today’s leaders grew up in a world that rewarded analytical smarts and individual problem solving ability.
+As a legacy of the industrial economy and the scientific method of management, we have heralded and rewarded analytical and problem-solving skills as key leadership attributes.
+Indeed, most of today’s leaders grew up in a world that rewarded analytical smarts and individual problem-solving ability.

-In a 2013 research report by The Conference Board Strategic Leadership Development, Global Trends and Approaches these key leadership traits were noted:
+In "Strategic Leadership Development, Global Trends and Approaches," a research report by The Conference Board (2013), these key leadership traits were noted:

-The converging worlds of Neuroscience and Leadership- grown out of Social Neuroscience (Matthew Lieberman), or NeuroLeadership (David Rock), have shed some useful light on this tension.
-In his Fortune magazine article Why Organizations Fail (Fortune, Oct 23, 2013), Rock notes:
+The converging worlds of neuroscience and leadership, grown out of social neuroscience (Matthew Lieberman) and neuroLeadership (David Rock), have shed some useful light on this tension.
+In "Why Organizations Fail," Rock (2013) notes:

 “We have hired and promoted generations of managers with robust analytical skills and poor social skills, and we don’t seem to think that matters.”

-The problem is, it DOES matter.
-In fact, according to Rock, it’s worse than that: not only does it matter, but the more senior the leader, the lower their capacity for self and social awareness!
+The problem is: It does matter.
+In fact, according to Rock, it’s worse than that: Not only does it matter, but the more senior the leader, the lower their capacity for self- and social awareness.

 The more complex the world becomes as a senior leader, the more difficult it is to hold both analytical thinking and social skills equally, and the former all too often crowds out the latter.